 Proof coins are specially made specimen coins sold directly to collectors that showcase the coin's artistic beauty.
 The process begins by specially preparing the planchets for striking.
 This usually involves burnishing or polishing the planchets and then washing them to make sure that there are no foreign objects left on a planchet surface.

-The coin dies used to strike Proof coins also receive special treatment.
-The dies selected to make the Proof coins are of the highest quality.
+The coin dies used to strike proof coins also receive special treatment.
+The dies selected to make the proof coins are of the highest quality.
 Additionally, the dies receive a treatment to impart a frosted surface on the entire striking face of the die.
 Originally this was done by treating the die with acid.
 In modern times a computer-controlled laser imparts the frosted surface on the die.
-Since the devices of the die are recessed, the polishing process polishes the field surface only.
-When it is then used to strike a coin, the field is a mirrored surface and the devices are frosted to accentuate the details.
+Since the devices of the die are recessed, the finishing process polishes the field surface only.
+When it is used to strike a coin, the field is a mirrored surface and the devices are frosted to accentuate the details.